-The total debt securities outstanding at 30 June 2017 issued in respect of the original acquisition of loans by NALM is €0.5bn (Q1: €1.5bn).
-The debt securities are all government guaranteed floating rate notes, which were issued by NAM and transferred to NAMGS under a profit participating loan facility and by it to NALM.
+In October 2017, the outstanding Senior notes of €0.5bn (Q3: €0.5bn) were redeemed.
+The debt securities were all government guaranteed floating rate notes, which were issued by NAM and transferred to NAMGS under a profit participating loan facility and by NAMGS to NALM.
 The latter company used these securities as consideration (95%) for the loan portfolio acquired from each of the Participating Institutions.